Mendasp/NS2Plus/README.md

 ==============
 - 28/06/2014
 	- Added option to change the color of the killfeed higlight border.
 Available in the HUD tab.
-	- Added option to make Spacebar only respond to player requests as a Marine Commander.
+	- Added option to make Spacebar only prioritize player requests as a Marine Commander.
 Available in the Misc. tab.

 - 26/06/2014
 	- Added option for bigger killfeed icons.